slarmoo/.github/profile/uxdesign/uxdesign.md

 ## Legal

 Like it or not, applications must consider applicable regulation and the possibility of legal action.
 For example, by violating GDPR [Amazon was fined $887](https://www.cnbc.com/2021/07/30/amazon-hit-with-fine-by-eu-privacy-watchdog-.html) million in 2021 for violating the privacy of its customers.
-In another case [Domino's Pizza](https://www.cnbc.com/2019/10/07/dominos-supreme-court.html) was found to be violating the American's with Disabilities Act (ADA) because a blind man could not order a pizza by using a screen reader.
+In another case [Domino's Pizza](https://www.cnbc.com/2019/10/07/dominos-supreme-court.html) was found to be violating the Americans with Disabilities Act (ADA) because a blind man could not order a pizza by using a screen reader.

 Central to the core of many legal codes is the concept of Personally Identifiable Information (PII).
-While the strict interpretation of what PII is differs by industry, it generally relates to any data that can be directly ascribed to an identifiably individual.
+While the strict interpretation of what PII is differs by industry, it generally relates to any data that can be directly ascribed to an identifiable individual.

 Every industry and local has different legal constraints.
 You should be aware of the major legislation that impacts your application.
 Here are some laws that impact applications within the jurisdiction of the United States of America.

-### HIPA
+### HIPAA

 The Health Insurance Portability and Accountability Act (HIPAA) stipulates the management of medical records.
 It includes provisions that give control to the individual with regard to access and sharing of records.
 Specifically it restricts how relatives, courts, and insurance companies may obtain medical records.